Caring for and cleaning shakuhachi

 “What are utaguchi inlays?
 Are they needed?”

 The black triangular and crescent shapes seen in the photo above are inlays at the utaguchi or “song-edge”.
-Inlays provide a harder edge but they create more problems than they fix.
+Inlays provide a harder edge but typically create more problems than they fix.
 As we can see in the photo, inlays can cause cracks.
 They’re also still susceptible to damage which can result in costly, specialized repair.
-As for sound, inlays at the edge do not inherently affect the sound.
-Any change in the sound is due to the geometry being altered.
-Contrary to popular belief, the sharp edge that’s possible with an inlay does not improve the sound either.
-In fact, many antique shakuhachi have a “dull” inlay edge from age.
+As for sound, inlays at the edge do not inherently affect the sound but they can hold a sharper edge than bamboo which may be desirable.

 “Do cracked and repaired shakuhachi sound different?”

 Cracked and repaired shakuhachi usually sound the same because the bamboo will join back together like two puzzle pieces.
 Unfortunately, sometimes additions to the bore (paste/plaster) are effected.
-For this reason, I always recommend having shakuhachi bound before cracks happen, as a preventative measure.
+For this reason, Jon always recommends having shakuhachi bound before cracks happen, as a preventative measure.
 Many people have had great success with preventative bindings, especially those who live in harsh, dry climates.

 “Should I oil my shakuhachi and does it help”?

-I don’t recommend oiling shakuhachi.
+Generally, oiling shakuhachi is not recommend.
 Whether or not it helps prevent cracking is unknown.
 Most oils have strong odors, will go rancid, and will probably grow mold more easily.
-Oiling a shakuhachi will make it impossible for lacquer to adhere to it, which should be kept in mind if lacquering might ever be desirable.
-I don’t accept returns or exchanges if a a shakuhachi has been oiled.
+Oiling a shakuhachi will make it impossible for lacquer to adhere to it, which should be kept in mind if lacquering might ever be desirable or if a repair might be needed down the round involving lacquer.

 Lacquer – Urushi and others